Tracing the Origins - Overseas Landscapes

 24阿尔伯特·雅各布斯·库伊普《风景与骑士、人物和牛》-编辑 拷贝.jpg

-Albert Jacobs Kuiper's "Scenery and Knights, Figures and Cattle"
+Albert Jacobs Kuiper's "Scenery and Knights, Characters and Cows"

 25扬·凡·霍延《雷暴》-编辑 拷贝.jpg